goplus-labs/safeprotocollib/README.md

-# Web3 Safe Protocol Library
+# Safe Protocol Library

-Web3 Protocol Security Library is an open-source project aimed at providing a comprehensive list of mainstream Web3 protocols and their associated smart contract addresses.
+Safe Protocol Library is an open-source project aimed at providing a comprehensive list of mainstream Web3 protocols and their associated smart contract addresses.
 The primary goal of this project is to help developers and users identify secure on-chain contract entities, thereby enhancing overall security and protecting against potential phishing attacks.

 ## Features